Yeison Riascos

 Ref.

-The photographic series "Descendimientos” (Descendings) is laden with feelings of pain and anger.
+The photographic series Descendimientos (Descendings) is laden with feelings of pain and anger.
 It was conceived as a work of "protest", the preservation of memory and healing through expression.
-The work represents the descent of the body of Christ, the messiah in the Christian faith, from the cross of Calvary.
-The young men who posed for the photograph and the artist Yeison Riascos asked themselves what impact would it have if Jesus Christ were a young Black man from the Pacific coast of Colombia?
+The work represents the descent of the body of Christ from the cross at Calvary.
+The young men who posed for the photographs and the artist Yeison Riascos asked themselves what impact would it have if Jesus Christ were a young Black man from the Pacific coast of Colombia?

-“Descendimientos” proposes a re-reading and appropriation of baroque aesthetic codes, with scenes representative of the Catholic faith, to extend reflections on racism, violence and the Black population in Colombia.
-The scene of the body of Christ being brought down from the cross by means of thick ropes, is represented in parallel with the body of the twelve adolescents who, after their disappearance on April 19, 2012, were found two days later dead and with signs of torture.
+Descendimientos proposes a re-reading and appropriation of baroque aesthetic codes, with scenes representative of the Catholic faith, to encourage reflection on racism, violence and the Black population in Colombia.
+The scene of the body of Christ being brought down from the cross by means of thick ropes, is represented in parallel with the body of the twelve adolescents who, after their disappearance on April 19, 2012, were found two days later, dead and with signs of torture.
 The episode caused deep consternation in the Afro-Colombian community of Buenaventura and, to date, total impunity continues to reign.
 Riascos asserts that one of the intentions of the series was, by means of commemoration, to "heal the community wound" left by the incident.

 Through his photographic work, Yeison Riascos portrays the daily life of the Colombian Pacific communities, which are strongly influenced by Catholicism.
 He proposes a visual reflection on Black bodies and the racialization of the violence that disproportionately affects Afro-Colombian communities in rural and urban areas of the country.